mcandre/linters/README.md

 [uno](http://spinroot.com/uno/) is a simple C linter.

-[Infer](http://fbinfer.com/) is a static program analyzer for Java, C, and Objective-C, written in OCaml.
+[Infer](http://fbinfer.com/) is a static program analyzer for Java, C, Objective-C, and Swift, written in OCaml.

 ## C++